JosephAjigboteso/alx-system_engineering-devops/0x00-shell_basics/README.md

 script 9 delete my_first_directory in tmp
-script 10 change working directory to previous one script 11 to list all files hidden even those with names beginning with period character and boot directory in long format
+script 10 change working directory to previous one script 11 to list all files hidden even those with names beginning with period character and boot directory in long format script 12 command to print file "imamafile" in tmp directory.